istio/istio/doc/rule-dsl.md

 #### Property: route <a id="route"></a>

-The `route` field identifies a set of one or more the weighted backends to call when the rule is activated.
+The `route` field identifies a set of one or more weighted backends to call when the rule is activated.
 Each `route` backend is an object with the following fields:

 * `tags`